-Residency in Chile is fairly simple.
+Residency in Chile is fairly simple, and you can even apply by mail.
 Their process requires that you hold a temporary residency first, usually for two years.
-The temporary residency visas are fairly easy to obtain, since in the long run, their main purpose is to establish your "track record" before applying for permanent residency.
+The temporary residency visas are fairly easy to obtain, because in the long run, their main purpose is to establish your "track record" before applying for permanent residency.